markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 functions.
 This is a somewhat advanced concept if you try to understand how it works under the hood.
 I will explain this later in the tutorial, [Chapter 8](../chapter08_instantiation/index.md).
-For now, we will just _use_ these new kind of function, and using them is actually quite easy and intuitive.
+For now, we will just _use_ these new kinds of functions, and using them is actually quite easy and intuitive.

 **Mapping**: Let's say we want to create a new list from the existing